-Companies incorporated by non residents for conducting business outside of Bermuda are Exempted Companies, they are exempted from provisions of Bermuda law which stipulate that at least 60% must be owned by residents.
+Companies incorporated by non-residents for conducting business outside of Bermuda are Exempted Companies.
+These companies are exempted from provisions of Bermuda law which stipulate that at least 60% must be owned by residents.

-The principal statue governing the formation and operation of Bermuda companies is the Companies Act 1981, recent amendments to the Act have simplified the incorporation procedure.
+The principal statue governing the formation and operation of Bermuda companies is the Companies Act 1981 and recent amendments to the Act have simplified the incorporation procedure.

-The Bermuda Monetary Authority (BMA) must approve the incorporation of all Bermuda exempted companies.
+The Bermuda Monetary Authority must approve the incorporation of all Bermuda exempted companies.

 The consent of the Minister of Finance to incorporate a company is only required for companies that engage in investment business; trust business; mutual fund business; deposit taking, money services and insurance.